-After resuming limited tour operations in mid-July, The Maine Brew Bus has announced that nearly 500 guests have now safely taken their small-capacity historic walking tours to visit locally-owned businesses in Portland.
+After resuming limited tour operations in mid-July, The Maine Brew Bus shared that over 800 guests safely enjoyed their small-capacity historic walking tours this year to visit locally-owned businesses in Portland.

 The company, which marked its eighth anniversary on Labor Day, made a decision to leave all of their buses parked for the time being.
 Instead, they have focused on offering a variety of open-air tours and activities that guests could enjoy by walking, biking, running, sailing, and cruising on powered boats.

 “We wanted to make sure that our partners were comfortable with their own new operating protocols before we started our tours back up,” said Zach Poole, founder of The Maine Brew Bus.
 “We then doubled the times that our Old Port walking tours were available each day, and then introduced two new itineraries to showcase other brewing hotspots in Portland,” he added.

 The walking offerings are entitled Walk, Talk, and Taste tours.
 Twice daily, expert guides from The Maine Brew Bus show guests around the brewing neighborhoods of Old Port, East Bayside, or Industrial Way.
 The tours include visits and tastes at three different breweries, and a modified version is available daily as a running tour.